• Use Cases

 Trial expiry notifications

-See how lifecycle deadlines can reach the systems that need to act before a customer drops out.
+Example of lifecycle deadlines reaching the systems that need to act before a customer drops out.

 Open link